 In February this year, draft gender pay gap reporting regulations were published and comments were invited.
 There then followed an extended period while we waited for the final regulations to be published and the (many) consultation questions to be addressed.
 One could speculate about the chaos caused by Brexit [in Parliament] that caused this extended waiting period, but we won’t.
 The main thing is that the final regulations are at last here and (subject to parliamentary approval) will come into force on April 6, 2017.
 READ MORE

-Leading a "robust and highly capable" team in London, Nicola is listed and noted for her "business-oriented approach" in Who's Who Legal and recognised by Legal 500 as a "clever, experienced and thorough litigator", with clients praising her as a "great communicator" and "exceptionally capable".
+Leading a "straightforward and solutions-focused" team in London, Nicola is listed and noted for her "business-oriented approach" in Who's Who Legal and recognised by Legal 500 as a "very responsive, thoughtful, and pragmatic consummate professional", with clients praising her "excellent judgment and knowledge."

 She is a member of the International Committee of the Employment Lawyer's Association.